zestia/ember-select-box/docs/how_it_works.md

 - Each option component computes whether or not it is selected by comparing its value to the value of its select box.

 - Each option component computes whether or not it is active by comparing its index amongst the other options, to the active index of the select box.

+This simple pattern means that the options themselves are the _components_ and _not_ the _values_ themselves.
+This is because it is perfectly valid to have more than one option with the same value.